How to identify edible wild plants

 • 28.
 What is a reliable way to distinguish wild carrots from poisonous look-alikes?

-A) Wild carrots have a purple flower.
+A) Wild carrots have a smooth stem and no distinctive smell.

 B) Wild carrots have a hairy stem and a distinctive carrot-like smell.